-But we don't often talk about the things that can go bump in the night -- the nasty traits of some small businesses that make us fear and loathe them.
+What we don't often talk about, though, are the things that can go bump in the night.
+The nasty traits of some small businesses that make us fear and loathe them.

-There are more than 3,900 public companies capitalized at less than $500 million.
+There are more than 4,000 public companies capitalized at less than $500 million.
 Sure, there are loads of great winners in that bunch, companies poised to rise many times in value.
-Look back, and you'll find businesses such as Amylin Pharmaceuticals
+Look back and you'll find businesses such as Denbury Resources

 Let's start with an example of what to avoid.

 Case study: Charter Communications

 In our active online community, a Hidden Gems member asked us a few years back what we thought of Charter Communications, a broadband cable company whose chairman and largest individual shareholder is Microsoft co-founder Paul Allen.
 The business was also substantially owned by Wally Weitz, a Nebraska-based investor greatly admired by Warren Buffett fans.

 Charter stock had fallen from $25 to $4.50, and our member wanted to know whether it was a good time to invest for a turnaround.

 We'll start by saying that in Hidden Gems, we absolutely love the broken small cap that's poised for a turnaround.
 Show us a company whose stock has fallen 90% from its highs, whose chairman is a billionaire, and whose largest institutional owner is a close friend of Warren Buffett, and we'll sign up to do very careful research.
 That's exactly what we did with Charter Communications at $4.50.